-For short-term or one-off projects, it’s often easiest to simply send an invoice at completion.
+It’s often easiest to send an invoice at completion for short-term or one-off projects.
 What happens when your business takes on a more complex project?
-Whether it’s building a new block of flats or developing customised software, progress billing helps facilitate a steady cash flow over time.
+Whether building a new block of flats or developing customised software, progress billing helps facilitate a steady cash flow over time.
 This comes with its own set of accounting challenges, which is where progress billing software can help.
 Here’s what to look for as you get started.

 What is progress billing?

 The progress billing meaning describes a specific invoicing method.
-Businesses bill their customers over time at regular intervals according to a project timeline or by milestone completion.
+Businesses regularly bill their customers over time according to a project timeline or milestone completion.
 It’s useful for any project likely to stretch out over several months or longer.
-Progress billing is also useful for sectors where the project is particularly costly, such as manufacturing or engineering design.
+Progress billing is also helpful for sectors where the project is particularly costly, such as manufacturing or engineering design.

-Companies that work in progress billing will usually set out a list of predetermined milestones with the customer before the project begins.
-Invoices are then sent according to this timeline and list of milestones.
+Companies that work in progress billing will usually list predetermined milestones with the customer before the project begins.
+Invoices are then sent according to this timeline and a list of milestones.
 In many cases, the customer’s billed a percentage of the project total according to the time that has passed.
-This ensures regular funding for the contractor, while helping spread the cost out over time for the customer.
+This ensures regular funding for the contractor while helping spread the cost out over time for the customer.

 What’s included on a progress billing invoice?

-A progress billing invoice contains many of the same details that you’d find on any other invoice.
-This includes contact details for the business and customer, as well as a breakdown of what’s owed.
+A progress billing invoice contains many of the same details as any other invoice.
+This includes contact details for the business and customer and a breakdown of what’s owed.
 However, this breakdown looks a little different.
 With a progress billing invoice, you’ll see items such as the following:

 Total project amount: This shows how much the project will cost once completed, which is discussed before work begins.

-Total paid to date: This shows the percentage and amount that the customer has paid so far.
+Total paid to date: This shows the percentage and amount the customer has paid.

-Project completion percentage: This shows the progress that has been made in terms of percentage of the project completed.
+Project completion percentage: This shows the progress made regarding the percentage of the project completed.

 Price adjustments: If the project changes in scope or costs, these changes must be approved and noted.